-Laural has earned both a Bachelors of Social Work (BSW) and a Bachelors of Arts degree in Communication Arts.
+Bio: Laural holds both a Bachelors of Social Work (BSW) and a Bachelors of Communication Arts.
 Laural is a graduate of the Four Winds Healing the Light Body School of Energy Medicine.
 She received her certification as a mandala facilitator through Rajita Sivananda (Judith Cornell Ph.D.)
 Laural is a mesa carrier in the Andean tradition based on the teachings of Adolfo Ttito Condori.

 For more information visit: lauralwauters.com